pkgcore/snakeoil/doc/index.rst

 -------------

-Snakeoil provides a fair amount of optimized implementations.  :py:mod:`snakeoil.osutils` is a good spot to start for file operations/path manipulations, optimized sequence flattening (:py:class:`snakeoil.lists.iflatten_instance`), and optimized common patterns for class implementations (for example the :py:func:`snakeoil.klass.jit_attr` decorator which converts secondary calls to the cached attribute into c level lookup speeds).
+Snakeoil provides a fair amount of optimized implementations.  :py:mod:`snakeoil.osutils` is a good spot to start for file operations/path manipulations, optimized sequence flattening (:py:class:`snakeoil.sequences.iflatten_instance`), and optimized common patterns for class implementations (for example the :py:func:`snakeoil.klass.jit_attr` decorator which converts secondary calls to the cached attribute into c level lookup speeds).
 There is a fair bit more than just those examples- it's in the readers interest to peruse our module docs, there is a fair amount available.

-For importation speed issues, we provide :py:mod:`snakeoil.demandload`- for anyone who has used bzrlib.lazy_import or hg's equivalent implementation, this should be familiar.
+For importation speed issues, we provide :py:mod:`snakeoil.demandload` - for anyone who has used bzrlib.lazy_import or hg's equivalent implementation, this should be familiar.
 In effect, it allows you to delay importation till it's actually needed.
 While it's not obvious, for well written scripts the time required for importation can be come a large problem leaving people either the option of splitting up all functionality (which can